 - The Amazing Adventures Of Nate Banks Lampshades this—Ultraviolet's backstory basically comes down to "randomly developed superpowers over the course of her childhood," and she admits that it's neither flashy nor exciting.
 It might explain why she's not particularly passionate about her heroics, seeing them more like volunteer work.

-- Six-Claws from Wings of Fire in a series where just about everyone has some kind of messed up situation with their parents, had perfectly fine parents, and the narrative on his winglet lampshades this fact.
+- Six-Claws from Wings of Fire, in a series where just about everyone has some kind of messed up family life, had perfectly fine parents, and the narration of his short story lampshades this fact.
 The rest of his backstory described in that book is quite dramatic, though.

 - Non Player Companions in the Dragon Age series generally come pre-loaded with lots of personal personal trauma and suffering in the backstory, even though some, like Bethany from Dragon Age II, seem to be naturally better at dealing with it than others.
 Nevertheless, there is one companion who seems to break the mold: Finn from The Witch Hunt DLC is a mage from a noble family and a prime example of the Circle of Magi system working out right, for once.
-Unlike most mages in the series, he is on good terms with his family (who had to disown him), content with spending most of his life in the Tower, and only goes adventuring out of personal interest.
+Unlike most mages in the series, he is on good terms with his family (who had to disown him due to the Circle of Magi's rules but are close to him otherwise), content with spending most of his life in the Tower, and only goes adventuring out of personal interest.

 - Though Silent Hill is frequently touted to have everyman protagonists, Henry Townshend is the only one to have a truly everyman backstory.
 He didn't lose his wife, didn't struggle to treat his ailing wife and eventually murder her, didn't have a batshit insane mother and see his father committed suicide, didn't tragically lose his son, and he wasn't born from an accursed woman or treated second class by his family.
 He's just a photographer who just so happens to rent an apartment connected to Silent Hill.